"Oct. 5, 2011 -- People with multiple sclerosis (MS) may soon have a second needle-free option to control their disease.

 What should I discuss with my healthcare provider before taking fingolimod (Gilenya)?

-You should not use fingolimod if you are allergic to it.
+You should not use fingolimod if you are allergic to it, or if you have certain serious heart conditions, especially:

 Before you take fingolimod, tell your doctor if you have never had chickenpox or if you have never received a varicella vaccine (Varivax).
 You may need to receive the vaccine and then wait 1 month before taking fingolimod.